GideonAgboba/aura/README.md

-# Aura - Emotion Tracking & Wellness App
+# Aura - Emotion Tracking & Wellness Web App

 ## Overview

-Aura is a simple React Native emotion tracking example application designed to help users track, monitor, and understand their emotional well-being.
+Aura is a simple React emotion tracking example webapp designed to help users track, monitor, and understand their emotional well-being.
 The app provides intuitive mood logging capabilities along with insightful analytics to help users identify patterns in their emotional health.
+You can locate the mobile version on the [main branch](https://github.com/GideonAgboba/aura/tree/main).

 ### Key Features